Surfing Praia de Faro: Portugal’s Most South Land of Surf

 Introduction to Surfing Praia de Faro

 Praia de Faro is the definitive choice for surfers seeking accessible Algarve beach breaks, a unique peninsula setting, and a professional surf infrastructure in one of the most iconic coastal spots near the Faro gateway.
+Fun surf sessions in the south of Portugal are an experience to be had.

 Best Season to Surf Praia de Faro